 There are several ‘bargaining chips’ the Government of Canada could use to accomplish both its platform to build out universal high-speed and stated commitments to keep things affordable:

-The Government is investing into high-speed internet infrastructure
+The government invests millions into high-speed internet infrastructure

 “Our government has made significant investments to support the building of Internet infrastructure in rural and remote areas so these communities can succeed in the digital age”

-Through the High-Speed Access for All Strategy, the Government is delivering up to $6 billion in investments in rural broadband over the next 10 years.
+Through the High-Speed Access for All: Canada’s Connectivity Strategy, the government is delivering over $6 billion in investments in rural broadband over the next 10 years.